ibm-cloud-docs/watsonxdata/explore-cat-obj.md

 - **Exploring catalog objects in list view**

 1. Click the name of catalog that you want to explore.
-Catalog information window opens.
+The catalog information page opens.
 2. Click **Objects**.

 - **Exploring catalog objects in topology view**

 1. Click the catalog that you want to explore.
-Catalog information window opens.
+The catalog information page opens.
 2. Click **Objects**.